-When a teacher has ongoing concerns regarding a student's academic or behavioral difficulties, the School may recommend, or even require, that the student have further educational and/or psychological testing.
-Resource room and other services are provided by the Garden City Public School District (GCPSD), which also has responsibility for evaluating students, developing individualized educations programs (IEPs), and conducting meetings of the Committee on Special Education (CSE), which evaluates and recommends all students who are eligible for special education services.
+When a teacher has ongoing concerns regarding a student's academic or behavioral difficulties, the School may recommend, or even require, that the student have further educational and/or psychological testing or to receive services that will support the child's healthy development.
+The family may arrange this with a private party or, in some cases, with the Garden City Union Free School District.

-Parents concerned that their child may have a learning difference are encouraged to discuss this concern with the teacher, as well as the School Psychologist and/or School Counselor.
-Parents can directly contact GCPSD Pupil Personnel Services at (516) 478-1050 to request such testing.
+Families concerned that their child may have a learning difference are encouraged to discuss this concern with the teacher, as well as the School Psychologist. families can directly contact GCPSD Pupil Personnel Services at (516) 478-1050 to request such testing.